arkouda.security

 arkouda.security.get_home_directory() str[source]

-A platform-independent means of finding path to the current user’s home directory
+Find a path to the current user’s home directory in a platform-independent manner.

 Returns: